 Special education services are designed to meet the unique educational needs of students with disabilities and are provided at no cost to parents/legal guardians.
 These services are based on assessments and are determined by an Individualized Education Program (IEP) team, which includes the student's parent(s)/legal guardian(s) as participants.
 The District values diversity, equity, inclusion, and works to ensure that students are full participants in the school they attend.
 With this lens, IEP teams work to develop supports and services that provide educational benefit to students in the school and classroom that they would attend if not identified as having a disability.
 To the maximum extent appropriate, students with disabilities are to be educated with their nondisabled peers in the general education environment.
-The general education classroom with all appropriate supplementary aids and services where the student has the greatest opportunity to be integrated with their nondisabled peers is the first educational setting for an IEP team to consider.
-An IEP team should only offer supports and services outside of the general education classroom or remove a student from the general education classroom and environment when the nature or severity of a student's disability is such that education in general classes with the use of supplemental aids and services cannot be achieved satisfactorily.
+The general education classroom with all appropriate supplementary aids and services where the student has the greatest opportunity to be integrated with their nondisabled peers is the first education classroom or remove a student from the general education classroom and environment when the nature or severity of a student's disability is such that education in general classes with the use of supplemental aids and services cannot be achieved satisfactorily.